-Balayage Vs Ombre – know the difference between Balayage and Ombre and also find out which one would be best for your hair.
+Balayage vs Ombre – know the difference between Balayage and Ombre and also find out which one would be best for your hair.

-Ever find yourself looking in the mirror, thinking of what to do with your lifeless, plain hair?
+Do you ever find yourself looking in the mirror, thinking of what to do with your lifeless, plain hair?
 The good news is: you have almost limitless options to give your boring locks a little bit of color, and there are many popular hair dying techniques that you can try.
 One of the most popular techniques is ‘balayage’ and on the other hand ‘ombre’ is a popular hair styling trend.

 You may have heard these terms being thrown around in the hair salon.
 But how do you know which one to get?
 What is a balayage and an ombre?
 How are they different?
 And most importantly, how do you know which one most suits you?
 In this article, we’ll answer all of these questions and more.

 Balayage is a hair dying technique that makes use of multiple hues to give your hair very natural-looking highlights with depth.
 When you get a balayage, the stylist will hand-paint the colors of your choice onto your hair, creating a transition from dark to lighter color while leaving dark pieces (near the bottom) undyed to create a dimensional look.
 It’s like getting traditional highlights, but the balayage pays more attention to detail.

 A good balayage result is not easy to achieve, thus, selecting the right stylist is crucial if you want to get it done right.
 Moreover, choosing the right color combination can either make or break your new hairstyle.